wintercms/wn-user-plugin/README.md

 ### Checking if a login name is already taken

+>**NOTE**: Implementing the below example may be a privacy risk as it allows unauthenticated users to query your service to see if given email addresses are signed up to your service or not.

 Here is a simple example of how you can quickly check if an email address / username is available in your registration forms.
 First, inside the page code, define the following AJAX handler to check the login name, here we are using the email address:

     public function onCheckEmail()